 22. Can I visit the law school?

 Prospective students are welcome to plan a visit.
-You may schedule an appointment to meet with an admissions representative (and/or a financial aid representative), tour the building, and/or observe a first-year class.
+You may schedule an appointment to meet with an admissions representative; meet with a financial aid representative; tour the building (student-led during the academic year); and/or observe a first-year class.

 23. Are deferrals available?

 Two year deferrals are granted for Teach for America, Peace Corps, and AmeriCorps.
 Otherwise, one year deferrals are available on a case-by-case basis.
-To obtain a deferral, a written request must be submitted to Michael J. States, assistant dean for admissions.
+To obtain a deferral, a written request must be submitted to email@example.com.

 24. Does Carolina Law offer dual degree programs?

-Carolina Law offers the following ten dual degree programs:
+Carolina Law offers the following eleven dual degree programs: